Memphis Sounds

-The Memphis Sounds were an American professional sports franchise that played in Memphis, Tennessee from 1970 until 1975 as a member of the American Basketball Association.
-The team was founded as the New Orleans Buccaneers in 1967.
+The Memphis Sounds were an American professional sports franchise that played in Memphis, Tennessee from 1970 until 1975 as a member of the American Basketball Association (ABA).
+The team was first founded as the New Orleans Buccaneers in 1967.

-Known during their time in Memphis as the Memphis Pros, Memphis Tams and, finally, Sounds, they played their home games at the Mid-South Coliseum.
+Known during their time in Memphis as the Memphis Pros, Memphis Tams, and finally, Sounds, they played their home games at the Mid-South Coliseum.

 New Orleans Buccaneers 1967–1970

 The New Orleans Buccaneers were a charter member of the ABA.
 The Buccaneers were coached by Babe McCarthy, who was famous for two reasons.
 One was that he had coached Mississippi State University to a Southeastern Conference championship in an era when that league's basketball was dominated by the University of Kentucky.
 The other was when the then all-white Mississippi state legislature forbade the team to participate in the racially integrated NCAA Tournament.
 McCarthy took the team out-of-state in the dead of night and had them participate anyway, which gave him a near-legend status in the eyes of some (and the undying hatred of others).
+Originally, in 1970, the Buccaneers had planned to rename their franchise to the Louisiana Buccaneers in order to gain a more regional fanbase within the state of Louisiana, instead of limiting their popularity to just within the New Orleans area.

-Memphis Pros 1970–1972
+Memphis Pros 1970–72

-On August 21, 1970, the team was sold to Mississippi businessman P. W. Blake.
-Ten days later, he moved the team to Memphis and changed its name to the Memphis Pros, reportedly because the already purchased 'Bucs' uniforms could easily be converted to 'Pros' uniforms at little expense.
+On August 21, 1970, the Buccaneers team was sold to Mississippi businessman P. W. Blake.
+Ten days later, he moved the team from the state of Louisiana to Memphis and changed its name to the Memphis Pros, reportedly because the already purchased 'Bucs' uniforms could easily be converted to 'Pros' uniforms at little expense by comparison.